bscan/Data-Class/README.md

 print $airport->name . " is a regional airport" if($airport->regional);
 ```

-Has will define new attributes for use in classes.
+Has will define new attributes for use in classes and packages.
 It accepts type
 hints and specifies default arguments.
 An accessor and an l-value
 setter will be generated for each attribute. "has" is best with
 classes, but works with normal packages as well.
 If you build your own